Forkk/AutoCron/README.md

-AndCron
+AutoCron
 =======

-AndCron is an android automation app.
+AutoCron is an android automation app.
 It performs user-specified actions automatically based on user-specified rules.